oneapi-src/oneAPI-samples/Tools/Advisor/matrix_multiply_advisor/README.md

 # Matrix Multiply Sample
-A sample containing multiple implementations of matrix multiplication.
-This sample code is implemented using DPC++ language for CPU and GPU.
+A sample containing multiple implementations of matrix multiplication code sample and  is implemented using the DPC++ language for CPU and GPU.

 | Optimized for                       | Description
 |:---                               |:---